 - editing books and special issues of journals;

 - writing book proposals;

-- working at the academic / non-academic interface.
+- the challenges and opportunities of working at the academic / non-academic interface; and

-They consist of panels, lectures and reading groups with participants involved in shaping the final programme.
+They consist of panels, lectures, reading groups and walking tours with participants involved in shaping the final programme.

 The fee for the Institute covers the organisational costs and includes accommodation for four nights, a welcome reception, a walking tour, lunches, and an institute dinner.
-Fees are calculated each year based on cost.
+Fees are calculated each year and are normally around £250-£300.